I think you’ll agree with me when I say that “The Cloverfield Paradox” has brought up many questions for regular movie watchers.

 The Cloverfield ARG

-1-18-08 is that date Cloverfield was released, and it is the name of the website which was used to promote the film as a part of the viral marketing strategies.
-On the website, many pictures were posted to provide clues which could reveal the origin of the monster.
-On the other side of the pictures contains certain information regarding the viral marketing strategy.
+1-18-08 is the date Cloverfield was released, and it is the name of the website which was used to promote the film as a part of the viral marketing strategies.
+On the website, many pictures were posted to provide clues that could reveal the origin of the monster.
+The other side of the pictures contains certain information regarding the viral marketing strategy.
 For a brief period, the date was used as the film’s unofficial title.
 After releasing the trailer, it was shown to audiences in cinemas before the viewing of Transformers.
 The Teaser Trailer indicated the title of the movie as “1-18-08” instead of the real title.
 This was a strategy to create more mystery regarding the exact content of the film.
 The website is not currently active.

 The next website was created for Tagruato, a Japanese mining company owned by Ganu Yoshida.
-The company owns oil rigs in the Atlantic, Pacific, Arctic, and the Indian oceans.
+The company owns oil rigs in the Atlantic, Pacific, Arctic, and Indian oceans.
 They operate using what they call “a groundbreaking deep-sea drilling technology.”
 Tagruato also owns subsidiaries that manage deep-sea genetic research (Yoshida Medical Research), advancing technology (Bold Futura), and they produce paraffin wax byproducts from their Petroleum reservoir (Parafun!
 Wax Distributors), other investments include a beverage company called Slusho!.

 The Tagruato corporation recently announced the occurrence of an unknown altercation at one of their Atlantic Ocean oil rigs (the Chuai Station) which resulted in an “eco-terror cell” that is responsible for the disturbance.”
 Their website is active.

 On a curious note, a Building with the Tagrauto name and logo could be seen in the San Francisco cityscape.